January 12, 2021

 The trick is to make eating healthy easy.
 If you set aside a certain time each week to meal prep, you build in the planning and make it part of your weekly routine.
 It doesn’t matter when – the time that works best for you is best.
 And when you have healthy, pre-made nutritious snacks on hand too—such as carrots and hummus—you always have something healthy to munch on in between meals when you’re feeling hungry.

-Provider Andrea Caprio explains:
+Coach Andrea Caprio explains:

 3. Take it slow

 To a new planner, thinking about implementing meal planning can seem mind-boggling.
 Planning for three meals and snacks a day, for seven days is a lot.
 It can be difficult for some to even determine where to start.

 But there are no rules.
 You can start as you are able.
 It can be as little or as intricate as you want.
 What helps is the idea that any food preparation will help you feel in control of your day.